Changes To Your Poop During Pregnancy (Everything You Need to Know)

 How to Ease Constipation While Pregnant

-According to Maxim, one of the best ways to avoid constipation is magnesium citrate or bisglycinate taken every day.
-This can also help prevent preeclampsia.
+One of the best ways to avoid constipation is magnesium citrate taken every day.
+Magnesium can also help prevent preeclampsia.
 Talk with your doctor to get you started on a good magnesium supplement, along with your prenatal vitamins.

 How to Deal With Hemorrhoids While Pregnant